Jinger Duggar Stuns In Latest Instagram Snap As She & Jeremy Vuolo Attend Friend’s Wedding

 I think it’s time we are honest with all of you: @cadefoehner and @gabbybarrett_ have been giving me and @jingervuolo voice lessons for our 2020 @americanidol audition.
 We’ll be performing as a folk-jazz duet w/ Felicity making an appearance on the clarinet.
 I feel better now that I’ve let you know.

-The wedding happened in Texas, as The Inquisitr had detailed.
-It was a rustic type of ceremony and reception that the engaged couple chose to marry in.
-Jinger Duggar had previously mentioned how well Gabby gets along with Felicity.
-Kids will be in the newly married couple’s future, but no word yet on how long that wait will be.
+The wedding occurred in Texas, as The Inquisitr detailed.
+The wedding consisted of a rustic ceremony and reception, and — as seen by Felicity’s presence in the family photo — kids were welcome at the event.
+Jinger has previously mentioned that Gabby got along really well with Felicity, and it is safe to say that kids will be in the newlyweds’ future.
+However, there is no word yet on when they will choose to welcome their first child.

-Jinger Duggar and her family of three will be just one of the highlights in the new season of Counting On coming up on October 15.
+Jinger, Jeremy, and Felicity will be just one of the highlights in the new season of Counting On, premiering on TLC October 15.